JanineCHEN/AAG-FP/README.md

 For downloading the checkpoints, please refer to <a href="https://github.com/JanineCHEN/AAG-FP/tree/main/ckpt">ckpt</a>.

 ## Run the framework
-This demo example uses the sample floor plan images, you can use your own floor plan images by putting them inside the `FP_sample_images` folder, images with extension ".jpeg",".jpg" or ".png" are all accepted.
+This demo example uses the sample floor plan images in `FP_sample_images`.

+you can use your own floor plan images by putting them inside the `FP_sample_images` folder, images with extension ".jpeg",".jpg" or ".png" are all accepted.

+For executing the AAG extractor, please run:
 ```
 python main.py
 ```